Coffee Equipment Maintenance in Charleston SC | Busy Bean Coffee

 How much does coffee equipment maintenance cost in Charleston?

 A single preventive service visit typically ranges from $150–$300, depending on the complexity.
 Annual contracts run $500–$2,400.
 Emergency repairs start at $200/hour plus parts.
-For predictable costs, consider an all-inclusive managed plan like Busy Bean Coffee's, which bundles maintenance, repairs, and supplies.
+For predictable costs, consider an all-inclusive managed plan like Busy Bean Coffee's, which bundles maintenance, repairs, and supplies for one monthly fee.
+Our clients typically save 30-40% compared to pay-per-visit models.

 Do you offer emergency repair services in Charleston?